mail_outline sales@mediastorehouse.com

 Crockenhill Woods.
 1934

 Two pictures taken from almost the same viewpoint on grays Farm Estate (LCC) near Orpington, Kent.
 (X ref.
-M00982242).
-This first picture shows the land when it was used for farming - with an
+M00982242)

 Detail of country hedge with blackberries and view across to Ashdown Forest, Sussex, England credit: Marie-Louise Avery / thePictureKitchen / TopFoto